kindanotright/CSCE156-Lab01/readme.md

 We will now familiarize you with Eclipse by editing an existing project's code.

-1. Expand the `src` directory.
+1. Expand the main source directory: `src/main/java`.
 Under this we have a *package* named `unl.soc`.
 Java classes are organized in a hierarchy of packages.
 Packages correspond to actual directories in your file system.

 2. Expand the package and you'll find several *classes*.
 All Java code must be contained in a class.
 This is in contrast to other languages